This 74th Episode of CS is the 2nd Overview, where we pause to sum up the journey we’ve taken since the last overview in Episode 35.

 Third, the printing press arrived and books began to proliferate.
 Ideas that had taken months to move from one place to another were now making the trip in days.

-Fourth, the scandal of the Great Schism, with the governance of the Church being argued over by 2, then x different popes all at the same time was something that was simply embarrassing to many of Europe’s faithful.
-It was clear to everyone, including the Pope’s themselves, that some serious changes needed to be made.
+Fourth, the scandal of the Papal Schism, with the governance of the Church being argued over by three claimant-popes all at the same time was simply embarrassing to many of Europe’s faithful.
+It was clear to everyone, including the Pope’s themselves, that serious changes was needed.
 This Church, divided as it was, could NOT be what Jesus and the Apostles had in mind.

 So, in the next episodes, we’ll take a look at some of the attempts at reform that occurred in the Late Middle Ages that act as precursors, foreshocks, if you will, to the eventual rift brought by the Protestants.